Want to build and use a sprint backlog?

 Similarly, building the sprint backlog starts with the sprint planning session.

+How do you build a sprint backlog?
 At the sprint planning meeting, the product owner describes the goal to be met in the upcoming sprint.
 The owner also suggests which product backlog items will help achieve that goal.

 How are the items chosen

 An engineering team chooses the product backlog items based on their priority order in the product backlog.

 For example, in the first sprint, the highest priority items must be tackled first and are moved into the sprint backlog.
 Similarly, in the next sprint, the next set of priority items are moved.